JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-create-first-app.md

 2. Follow the IDE's suggestions and replace it with `kotlin.random.Random` from the Kotlin standard library.
    This is a multiplatform library that works on all platforms and is included automatically as a dependency.
 3. Remove brackets from `Random()`, as it is an abstract class.
 The code should now compile successfully.
 4. Add a bit of variety to the greeting.
-Update the shared code with the `reversed()` function from the Kotlin standard library to reverse the text:
+Update the shared code with the `reversed()` call from the Kotlin standard library to reverse the text:

     ```kotlin